Riding in a group – do’s and don’ts

 Don’t just watch the bike immediately in front of you when riding in a group, things happen too quick to be able to react when you’re riding at speed.
 You should also keep your eye on the road and riders 10-20 metres ahead to spot and anticipate upcoming signals, or movements, and get ready to change your speed or make a manoeuvre.

 You’ll probably find there is a huge mix of riding abilities, and those with similar speeds will group together.
 For the more serious faster groups, it’s generally accepted that you keep up with the riders in front and not allow big gaps to form in the pack, otherwise, those behind you will have some catching up to do and you may force them out of the group.
 Equally – don’t get so close that your wheels overlap with the bike in front, as that’s when things can go wrong.

 Remember to do your stint on the front too.
 Quietly tagging onto the back of a fast group and holding on for 30 miles is not cool if the group is trying to make good progress together!
 That said, you may find that your group is quite relaxed and this etiquette is dropped.
 Try to gauge the group dynamic.

 If the ride is a big step up in distance for you, or you’re aiming to get round quicker than you did last year, then go for it – push yourself.
 But know your limits, and stay just the right side.
 If you don’t feel comfortable with the speed of your group, then drop back and find a group that suits your pace.

-Perhaps most importantly of all, remember that you’re not the only people on the road.
+Perhaps most importantly of all, remember that you’re not the only people on the road when riding in a group.
 The roads are open, and drivers like predictability so they can move around you.
 Be nice to them, and (most of the time) they will be nice in return.

 If you do get caught up in a bit of rough and tumble, cycle insurance will get you back on the saddle quickly.
 Bikmo insures all types of rider, getting covered is straight-forward, and includes accidental damage and theft plus lots of other benefits.